glmontano/aiml_notes/into_to_natural_language_processing.md

 1. TextBlob - NaiveBayesAnalyzer returns either positive, negative, and the probability of positivity/negativity
 2. VADER - Rules based and used especially in social media.
 Uses dictionary that maps the lexical features (word frequency, word neighborhood count and word associations, etc) to the intensity of emotions known as sentiment scores.
 Uses `SentimentIntensityAnalyzer` class.
 The output is a dictionary with 4 keys: NEgative, neutral, positive and a compound representing the emotional intensity.

+# 1.6 Sentiment Analysis - Hands On

+# 1.7 Dense Encoding

+First - we recall sparse vectors and matrices which are simply structures with a pertinent number of zeroes.
+Recall that these appear in the counting methods of vectorization in BoW and TF-IVF.
+When scaled with thousands of zeros and high dimensions, training may resuilt on poor model accuracy, and be computationally expensive to do so.

+## Solving Sparseness with Dense Encodings

+Dense encodings is a method that reduces the dimensionality of vectors, reducing the the vector size and therefore sparseness.
+Furthrermore, dense vectors also represent the semantics of the text.

+Machine learning models are used to generate dense vectors including

+1. Word2Vec -> CBOW and Skip-gram
+2. GloVe
+3. FastTExt

+There are also neural network models such as BERT and CoVE which are fast, efficient to train and provide high performance.

+# 1.8 Word2Vec